jodunk/documentation/docs/other/surveillance/surveillance.rst

 .. image:: /other/surveillance/camera-settings.png

 There is one **Xiaomi Xiaofang Camera** in my room.
 It is on the Admin network as it connects over Wi-Fi.
-The Xiaofang camera has hacks applied to it from https://github.com/samtap/fang-hacks which allows it to provide an RTSP feed to Milestone.
+The Xiaofang camera has hacks applied to it from https://github.com/samtap/fang-hacks which allows it to provide an RTSP feed to Milestone, via VLC.
 The default credentials are root:ismart12.

 * cam-xiaofang 10.0.1.129